Don Garlits: Retirement and post-racing career

 Always at the forefront of driver safety, in the wake of Funny Car driver Scott Kalitta's fatal crash in June 2008, and numerous other engine explosions and resultant fires, occurring in the last 300 feet of the quarter mile, Garlits declared "I am 100 percent in favor of it", regarding NHRA's decision to trim the race distance for Top Fuel and Funny Car from the traditional quarter-mile to 1,000 feet, starting with the Mopar Mile High Nationals at Bandimere Speedway three weeks later.
 Garlits also stated that he would support a ban on rev limiters and a return to a 70/30 nitromethane to methanol ratio, as he felt both would reduce needlessly dangerous conditions – without eliminating 300 mph drag races.
 The following year, Garlits suggested further revisions to address both safety and the fact that shorter distance was less entertaining due to the racers completing a pass in just 3.5 seconds; he felt that a 1,000 foot race could return to a 5.0 second pass if both horsepower, and the width of the rear tires, were reduced.

 In September 2009, then-77-year-old Garlits returned to the quarter mile, racing a specially prepared 2009 Dodge Challenger in the Stock class at the 2009 NHRA U.S. Nationals at the Indianapolis Raceway Park, losing to 63-time event winner Dan Fletcher in the first round.

 In May 2014, then-82-year-old Garlits set a 184 mph speed record with Swamp Rat 37, a 2,000 hp battery-powered EV dragster.
 In July 2019 at age 87, he set a new quarter-mile record of 189.03 mph with Swamp Rat 38, a 1,500 lb dragster with a battery-powered 800 hp electric motor.

-He is a mentor of current NHRA Top Fuel racer and fellow Ocala, Florida resident, Josh Hart.
+Garlits is a mentor of current NHRA Top Fuel racer and fellow Ocala, Florida resident, Josh Hart.